-A: Effective January 1, 2024, the State Department of Public Health, another state agency, including, but not limited to, the office of the Attorney General, or a local law enforcement agency, including, but not limited to, a city attorney, district attorney, or county counsel have the authority to enforce the law.
-(Health and Safety Code Section 104559.5 (a)(4))
+A: Effective January 1, 2024, the State Department of Public Health, another state agency, including, but not limited to, the office of the Attorney General, or a local law enforcement agency, including, but not limited to, a city attorney, district attorney, or county counsel will enforce the law.
+(Health and Safety Code Section 104559.5 (a)(4)) Prior to January 1, 2024, local law enforcement agencies are authorized to enforce this law.